tvarsis/searchtabular-antd/README.md

 Searchtabular comes with search helpers.
 It consists of search algorithms that can be applied to the rows.
 Just like with sorting, you have to apply it to the rows just before rendering.
 A column is considered searchable in case it has a unique `property` defined.

 ## Searchtabular Antd

 The original Searchtabular package has only one type of filter - text filter.
 Date filter, number filter, boolean filter was not possible.
-To implement these advanced filters, the searchtabular-antd package uses antd components.
+To implement these advanced filters, the searchtabular-antd package uses antd renderers.

-* Input - text filter
+- Input - text filter
-* InputNumber - range filter for numbers
+- InputNumber - range filter for numbers
-* DatePicker - date filter
+- DatePicker - date filter
-* Checkbox - boolean filter
+- Checkbox - boolean filter

 To use range filter for numbers, use the following column definition:

 ```javascript
 {
   property: 'age',